KLonge/shell_corp/README.md

 ## Implementation Notes

 For simplicity, the SQLMesh models are implemented using full refreshes rather than incremental processing.
-Converting to incremental processing would involve:
-1. Adding timestamp/version columns to source data
+Converting to incremental processing would involve adding timestamp/version columns to source data, which doesnt make sense in this example.
-2. Modifying models to use incremental processing
-3. Implementing merge strategies for each model

 This would definitely be done if this was a larger dataset in a real project with more frequent updates.